10 Predictive Scheduling Laws Employers Should Understand

 - Desired time not to work

-Instead, it means that an employer simply cannot fill a vacant shift when the employee fails to show up for work.
-As most shifts are less than 24 hours long, there is not sufficient time to make sure employees are willing to work.
-That means that other employees must carry the additional workload.
-Employers simply cannot call a temp agency to fill a shift when the shift starts without enough notice for the employees to have time to respond.
+Of course, scheduling laws can hamper you from filling a vacant shift when an employee fails to show up for work.
+As most shifts are less than 24 hours long, there is not sufficient time to comply with the 24- or 48-hour requirement.
+Because of this, other employees must often carry the additional workload.
+Employers simply cannot call a temp agency to fill a shift when there isn’t the required evaluation time.

 For example.
-Monday morning, your manager gets a call.
+Monday morning, your manager gets two call-outs.
 Two employees are sick.
-They will both miss today.
 Since 24 hours go until Tuesday morning, your manager simply has no way to fill the shift.
-The most they can do is to ask employees still on shift if they will work later.
+They can ask employees still on shift if they will work later.
 That only works if those employees aren’t booked at the same time as the missing shift.
+And, again, they can turn to their volunteer list and may find an employee who will take the shift on the spot.

 - Additional hours must be offered to existing employees first